-We will continue to work with portfolio agency partners (e.g. IHPA, AIHW) to improve public reporting of funding, payments and services.
-This includes broader health and hospital funding, as well as payments for public hospital services transacted through the Pool.
+We will continue to work with portfolio agency partners, and the Commonwealth, States and Territories to improve public reporting of funding, payments and services.
+This includes identifying broader health and hospital funding, as well as payments for public hospital services transacted through the Pool.
+This work will contribute to the Administrator's 2021-22 Annual Report on Maintenance of Effort.